abzcoding/lvim/README.md

 ## Known Issues

 - Do not use as is, too much bloated!
 Also do not use on a potato PC!!
-- sometimes instead of saving you just trough jumplist 😢just disable nvim-lastplace
+- sometimes instead of saving you jump trough jumplist 😢 just disable nvim-lastplace
 - sometimes `compe-tabnine` doesn't play nice, you can disable it :)
 - if you wanna see the issues, remove `lvim.lsp.diagnostics.virtual_text = false`
 - Using tailwinds CSS for markdown, disable it if you want